Bao Hongwei: Contribution of expertise to media outlets

 Dr. Bao has offered insight and commentary to several prominent media outlets.
-For the New York Times, he commented on the ways in which a transgender person might receive more recognition than some gay people in Chinese media by embracing assimilation, given the pathologization of transgenderism as it is prevalent in China and the country's embrace of surgical procedures as proper medical treatment.
+For the New York Times, he commented on the ways in which a transgender person might receive more recognition than some gay people in Chinese media by embracing assimilation, given the pathologization of transness as it is prevalent in China and the country's embrace of surgical procedures as proper medical treatment.
 For The Guardian, Bao highlighted how tensions between the West and China are tied to a rise in Chinese nationalism and spoke about the dynamics between the Chinese authorities and the people at large.
 He also talked about the association between Chinese birth rate policies and discrimination towards LGBTQ+ people.

 Bao spoke to The Economist about the ways in which Western far right language makes its way into Chinese nationalist rhetoric.
 He commented on how Chinese national rhetoric is inclined toward correlating homosexuality and queerness with capitalism and "bourgeois decadence" for the South China Morning Post.
 Bao spoke on an online ban on queer speech to Times Higher Education and its harrowing effect on communities.
 He talked about China's more recent silencing of activism and its impact on LGBTQ+ people for the Australian Broadcasting Corporation.